maximba/challenge/README.md

 ### Thanks to
-Minica, the Certificates Generator at https://github.com/jsha/minica Tamsyn Muir, for her books about The Locker Tomb
+Minica, the Certificates Generator at https://github.com/jsha/minica and Tamsyn Muir, for her books about The Locker Tomb